san-sk/android-kotlin-extensions/README.md

-# android-kotlin-extensions
+# Android-Kotlin-Extensions

-# This repo will contain set of useful helper codes for android development
+# This repo will contain set of useful helper functions to boost android development